TabithaMcCracken/Blood-glucose-app/README.md

 - Replace `your_mysql_password` with your actual MySQL password

 5. **Export CGM Data from Glooko
-- To use this program with CGM data from Glooko, you'll need to export the data from the Glooko platform and save it as a CSV file.
+- To use this program with CGM data from Glooko, you'll need to export the CGM data from the Glooko platform and save it as a CSV file.

-Note: If you don't have CGM data from Glooko or prefer not to download it, you can use the sample data file provided in the package folder
+Note: If you don't have CGM data from Glooko or prefer not to download it, you can use the sample data file provided in the package folder.

 Follow these steps to export your CGM data from Glooko: